colurw/chess_NN/readme.md

 output that is substantially more accurate than any single neural network is capable of producing, analogous to classic wisdom-of-the-crowds quantity estimation findings.

+The decision critera test for the legality of the raw average of the predicted moves, before excluding illegal moves or predictions with disappearing/cloned pieces.
+If the average still does not qualify as a legal move, the most confident prediction is chosen, based on an analysis of distances in the predicted piece vectors.
+If no legal predictions are found, a random move is chosen from a list of all legal moves.

 ### _7_ensemble_graph_maker.py
 Visualises the performance gains made by increasing the number of neural networks in the ensemble.